skorokithakis/harbormaster/README.md

 It's better to define a different volume and change your command to use that directory, as we've done above.

-## Configuration

-Currently, Harbormaster supports the following configuration options, specified in a `config` section next to `apps`:

-* **prune**: If set to `true`, this will automatically prune **all** unused Docker images after each run.
-Useful for saving space on the host by deleting old images after a deploy.
-Be careful, though, if you run this on a system where you have other Docker images, all of them will be deleted.

 ## Bundled apps